 Community Story-telling project

-Oksana Papeta from Ukraine has worked in Kiev as a theatre director, psychologist, and art therapist said,” It will be interesting and valuable work because real stories will be documented.
+Oksana Papeta from Ukraine has worked in Kiev as a theatre director, psychologist, and art therapist said,” It was interesting and valuable work because real stories will be documented.
 What is important is that it will be therapeutic for Ukrainians.
-I am happy to support such an interesting and necessary project”.
+The adults need strength for their children.
+I was happy to support such an interesting and necessary project”.

 AsOne are pleased to have received support and funding grants from Dorset Community Foundation, Weymouth Town Council and Dorchester Town Council.